Hola a todos. Visiblemente hemos apprendido un nuevo idioma durante nuestra hibernacion – al meo un poco.

 Here, Laufenburg’s weather proofs its reliability.
 Grey, cold, rain.
 Early dusk, late dawn.
 Perfect conditions to prepare for hibernation.
 Just to oversleep what will enter the history of meteorology as the darkest, wettest and most awful winter ever.

-Beneath the all threatening sword of Damocles of an unknown language we’ll have to master in Latin America we take the difficult decision to interrupt hibernation regularly to learn some Spanish.
+Beneath the all threatening Sword of Damocles of an unknown language we’ll have to master in Latin America we take the difficult decision to interrupt hibernation regularly to learn some Spanish.
 What a pain in the ass.
 We register to Spanish lessons – a few hours every Saturday.
 And after a few weeks we can clearly state a certain, not negligible progress.
 We know our names in Spanish, we can order a beer in Spanish – provided the waitress is patient enough – and we can tell anybody addressing us in Spanish that we don’t understand a single word.
 Great.

 To deepen our valuable knowledge we have to go to Spain.
 In the deepest winter only a Canary Island, Tenerife, is a real option.

 Of course, practising Spanish is our priority.
-Let’s try with a beer.
+Let’s try ordering a beer.
 Doesn’t work.
 Maybe our pronunciation is not yet good enough.
 Who knows.
 Well, we get a beer after ordering it in our best Russian.
 Probably the waiter too wants to learn some interesting foreign languages.

 Later we search for the hottest gourmet temple dedicated to Canarias’ delicacies.
 However it must be in another part of the town.